BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 Back in the middle, go up.
 On Lin Route, now you'll get a *Fresh Water*.
 Pour the Fresh Water onto the Celebi.

 Climb through the New World Door to emerge next to the Pokémon League.
 If Taka is currently alive for you, he'll be here, otherwise it will be Elias.
 Whomever is here will give you another *Fresh Water*.
 Prepare your best team, stock up on healing items, etc. as if you were locking yourself into an Elite Four challenge.
-Hint: we basically are.
 Don't be afraid to eat a loss and change up your team if one of the following battles is too much for now.

 Give the Fresh Water to Celebi.
 In the past, talk to Taube at the top for a battle.